Blog

 A week exploring Nova Scotia

-Early June I want by myself to Nova Scotia for a week’s trip.
-Icelandair had just started flying there (I was on the first flight), it’s a short flight and I’d never been there before.
+Early June I went by myself to Nova Scotia for a week’s trip.
+Icelandair had just started flying there (I was on the first flight), and I’d never been there before.
 I didn’t know a lot about it except that the company I work for opened its first foreign office there back in the 1980’s, and we had a lot of business there in the fishing industry.

 So it was an exploration of sorts, with pros and cons from my point of view.